Ezrnest/Ancono/README.md

 # Ancono

-An object-oriented Math library.
+An object-oriented Math library on JVM platform.

 ---

 ## Introduction

 Ancono provides a wide range of basic and advanced math tools, focusing both on simplicity and efficiency.
-This library includes the following modules:
+This library contains the following modules:

 1. Math functions:

-    power, gcd, lcm, mod, power and mod, Chinese remainder, Miller-Rabin prime test and more...
+    power, gcd, lcm, mod, power and mod, Chinese remainder, Miller-Rabin prime test, gamma function and more...

 2. Number models: